ellereeeee/blog-posts/2017-12-04 Scope Closure.md

 export awesome;
 ```
 Here we only import `hello()` from the bar module.
 Note that `hello()` is the only thing in bar's API.
-If there were other parts, but we imported `hello()`, we would only have access to `hello()` in foo.js.
-This is similar to the dependencies created by module managers we discussed previously.
+If there were other parts and still only imported `hello()`, we would only have access to `hello()` in foo.js.
+This is similar to the dependencies created by module managers we discussed previously, except dependencies import a whole module to another.

 Note that `import` and `export` can be used as many times as necessary in a module's definition.